List of unproduced DC Comics projects: Deadman TV series

 Following the success of X-Men in 2000, Warner Bros.
 Television began to develop a Deadman television film for TNT, also acting as a pilot for a potential television series.
 The project was still in development by 2003, but was later shelved.
 In 2011, WBTV hired Supernatural creator Eric Kripke to helm a Deadman television series for The CW, as the network was looking to commission a new superhero series.
 The following year, another superhero series debuted on the network.
 A Deadman series never materialized, and Kripke has since moved on to other projects.

 Rōnin

 Rōnin film

 In 1998, Darren Aronofsky signed a deal with New Line Cinema for a film adaptation of the graphic novel Rōnin.
 In 2007, Gianni Nunnari, producer of 300, was attached to produce and Sylvain White, director of Stomp the Yard, was hired to direct the Rōnin film adaptation.
 No further news came after its announcement.

 Rōnin TV miniseries

-In April 2014, the Syfy channel revealed their intention to adapt Rōnin into a miniseries.
+In April 2014, the Syfy channel revealed its intention to adapt Rōnin into a miniseries.
 No further news came after its announcement.